 Drop To Split

-The drop to split is an exercise to train the movement into the split position and strengthen the position for receiving jerks
+The drop to split is a simple exercise to train quick foot movement into the proper split position, and strength and confidence in that position.

-The drop split trains quick and accurate foot transition into the split position.
+The drop to split trains quick and accurate foot transition into the split position, and can help train the maintenance of the trunk position for lifters who tend to dive the chest forward into the split.
 It also strengthens the split receiving position for the jerk, which can often be a weakness that limits an athlete’s jerk.

 The drop to split can be done before jerks as a primer for footwork and balance with sets of 3-5 reps around 25-60% of the lifter’s best split jerk.
 It can be done with heavier weights if the athlete is able to execute it properly, but like the drop snatch relative to the snatch balance, if heavier loading is the goal, the jump to split is a better exercise choice.